hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

 		  However, we need the area in meters:
 		  $$202500ft^2*(\frac{12in}{1ft})^2*(\frac{2.54cm}{1in})^2*(\frac{1m}{100cm})^2=19000m^2$$
 		- ### 2.
-Use Figure 1 to estimate how much of the space that you calculated is actually usable.
+Estimate how much of the space that you calculated is actually usable.
 		  I estimate roughly only $$\frac{14}{18}$$ of the first floor is actually usable.

 		  Therefore, we can calculate the usable area as follows:
 		  $$19000m^2*\frac{14}{18}=15000m^2$$
 		- ### 3.
-Use Figure 2 to estimate the amount of floors in each section of the building and calculate the total available surface area in the building.
+Estimate the amount of floors in each section of the building and calculate the total available surface area in the building.

 		  For the sake of the problem, I will assume that parts of the building *not* visible are eliminated/present via any symmetrical chunks.